Audience theory 2

 5) How does the author suggest that technopanics should be addressed - rather than through government regulation?

-considering the structure of fear appeal arguments in technology policy debates, and then outline how those arguments can be deconstructed and refuted in both cultural and economic contexts.
+The author suggests that technopnics should be addressed by considering the structure of fear appeal arguments in technology policy debates, and then outline how those arguments can be deconstructed and refuted in both cultural and economic contexts.
 Several examples of fear appeal arguments will be offered with a particular focus on online child safety, digital privacy, and cybersecurity.
 The various factors contributing to “fear cycles” in these policy areas will be documented.
 To the extent that these concerns are valid, they are best addressed by ongoing societal learning, experimentation, resiliency, and coping strategies rather than by regulation.
 If steps must be taken to address these concerns, education- and empowerment-based solutions represent superior approaches to dealing with them compared to a precautionary principle approach, which would limit beneficial learning opportunities and retard technological progress.

 6) Do you think the internet should be regulated?
 Should the government try and control what we can access online?